The mission of this organisation is to understand, protect and restore bird of prey populations in Kenya.

 Caring for injured or sick raptors is a valuable conservation tool.
 The Naivasha raptor centre serves as a first base for incoming injured or poisoned birds where initial treatment is provided.
 Longer term care is also provided for recovering and permanently injured raptors; many of whom are important specimens for public educational display and captive breeding programs.

-Birds of prey are important indicators of the overall health of an ecosystem.
 Monitoring and research efforts are focused on using the latest methods and technologies to improve the understanding of species’ populations and ecology to directly inform their conservation.
 They design practical solutions to contribute to raptor conservation and engage in the mitigation of human-caused raptor mortality, especially in terms of deaths caused by power lines, poisoning, and persecution.
 They also work tirelessly to identify areas of significant raptor importance to ensure that these landscapes are protected in perpetuity.